PTDC Gets New MD - UrduPoint

 PTDC Gets New MD

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Apr, 2021 ):Aftab-ur-Rehman Rana, President of Sustainable Tourism Foundation Pakistan, has been appointed as the Managing Director of Pakistan Tourism Development Corporation (PTDC).
+ISLAMABAD (UrduPoint / Pakistan Point News - 7th Apr, 2021 ) :Aftab-ur-Rehman Rana, President of Sustainable Tourism Foundation Pakistan, has been appointed as Managing Director of the Pakistan Tourism Development Corporation (PTDC).

 He was appointed on honorary basis with immediate effect, a news release said.

-Talking to APP on Tuesday, the newly appointed MD said he would strive for improving performance of the department to ensure extensive promotion of the country's tourism.
+Talking to APP, the newly appointed MD said he would strive for improving performance of the department to ensure extensive promotion of the country's tourism.
 All-out efforts would be made to mitigate the negative impacts of the coronavirus on tourism sector of Pakistan, he added.

 He said special initiatives would be taken to bridge the gap between public and private sectors for sustainable growth of tourism industry and build the image of Pakistan as a tourism destination across the world.